djkaty/Il2CppInspector/README.md

 * Test chassis for automated integration testing of IL2CPP binaries

 Class library targets .NET Standard 2.1.
 Application targets .NET Core 3.0.
 Built with Visual Studio 2019.

-NOTE: **Il2CppInspector is not a decompiler!** It cannot take an executable file and regenerate all of the source code for you.
-The output includes function pointers to each method so that you can quickly locate the methods of interest in a disassembler.

 ### Build instructions